epixian/armorer/README.md

 Data is parsed into a standard blazon data format, described below with examples using PHP array syntax.

 The base element in all blazons is the `field`, which can have the following sub-elements: either a `tincture` *or* a `partition` (e.g. per fess) + `fields` (individual partitions), and optionally `charges` or `ordinaries`.
 Ordinaries may have their own charges.
-Charges have a `charge`, `number`, and `tincture`.
+Charges generally have a `charge`, `number`, and `tincture`, and optionally a `position`.
 Most elements can also  have `modifiers` (e.g. complex lines of partition, a charge's posture or position, tincture patterns, etc).

 Due to the potential for complex arrangements, tinctures, partitions, charges, and modifiers are generally encoded as arrays, with array order important.

 ### Examples